 Kerry is an effective and proficient CAMHS nurse who works with children and their families to safeguard them in all circumstances.

-Kay Gilman and Amanda Proud from the Learning and Development Centre nominated the Psychiatric Intensive Care Unit (PICU) team for the LPFT Heroes team award after being impressed by their hard work getting the PICU ready for action and also their lifesaving response to a diabetic crisis.
+Kay Gilman and Amanda Proud from the Learning and Development Centre nominated the Psychiatric Intensive Care Unit (PICU) team for the LPFT Heroes team award.
+They were impressed by their hard work getting the PICU ready for action and also their lifesaving response to a diabetic crisis.

-As part of their team induction they received the Physical Health Improvement Learning in Practice (PHILIP) training which covers awareness of type 1 and 2 diabetes and DKA (diabetic ketoacidosis).
+As part of their team induction they received the Physical Health Improvement Learning in Practice (PHILIP) training.
+This training covers awareness of type 1 and 2 diabetes and DKA (diabetic ketoacidosis).

-The training was received well by the PICU staff and within a matter of days of this training being completed an external contractor in the unit suffered a life threatening diabetic crisis.
+The training was received well by the PICU staff.
+Within a matter of days of this training being completed an external contractor in the unit suffered a life threatening diabetic crisis.

 Staff showed confidence in dealing with the incident through the knowledge gained in their recent training.
-The staff took lifesaving action which should be commended - the gentleman concerned recovered quickly.
+The staff took lifesaving action which should be commended and the gentleman concerned recovered quickly.

 The team’s fantastic work was recognised by the Executive Team by naming the PICU team as the LPFT Heroes.